zowe/docs-site/docs/user-guide/cli-using-using-profiles.md

 - Profiles are **not** required.
 You can choose to specify all connection details for every command.
 - Profile values are stored on your computer in plaintext in `C:\Users\<yourUsername>\.zowe\profiles` (Windows) or `~/.zowe/profiles` (Mac/Linux).

+**Important information about V2 profiles:**

-**Important:** With the introduction of [team profiles](cli-using-configuring-global-profiles.md), the Secure Credential Store (SCS) Plug-in is deprecated.
-The `zowe scs` and `zowe config` command groups are obsolete.
-Secure credential encryption is now included in the core CLI.
-The CLI prompts you to enter the username and password securely by default.
-Commands in the `zowe config` command group now let you manage security for any option value.
+- With the introduction of [team profiles](../user-guide/cli-using-using-team-profiles.md), the Secure Credential Store (SCS) Plug-in is deprecated.
+The `zowe scs` and `zowe config` command groups were repurposed to work with team profiles.
+- Secure credential encryption is now handled by the the secure array in the `zowe.config.json` file.
+- Zowe CLI V2 prompts you to enter the username and password securely by default.
+- Commands in the `zowe config` command group now let you manage security for any option value.
+- You can continue using Zowe CLI V1 profiles with Zowe CLI V2.
+However, we highly recommend that you implement V2 profiles with Zowe CLI V2.

 ## Displaying profile help